Suppression of shear ionic motions in bismuth by coupling with large-amplitude internal displacement: Abstract

 \section{Abstract}

-Bismuth, with its rhombohedral crystalline structure and two Raman active phonon modes corresponding to the internal displacement ($A_{1g}$) and shear ($E_{g}$) ionic motions, offers an ideal target for the investigation of the phonon-phonon and electron-phonon couplings under photoexcitation.
-We perform transient reflectivity measurements of bismuth single crystal at 11 K over wide range of absorbed laser fluence up to $F_\text{abs}=9$\,mJ/cm$^2$, at which a sign of an irreversible surface damage is observed.
-At the minimum fluence examined (0.1\,mJ/cm$^2$) the coherent $A_{1g}$ and $E_g$ oscillations are a cosine and a sine functions of time, as are consistent with their generations in the displacive and impulsive limits, respectively.
-With increasing fluence the initial phases of the both modes deviate from their low-fluence values, indicating a finite time required for the transition from the ground-state potential energy surface (PES) to the excited-state one.
-Surprisingly, the $E_g$ amplitude increases with increasing fluence up to 3\,mJ/cm$^2$ and then turns to an apparent decrease, in contrast to the monotonic increase of the $A_{1g}$ amplitude up to 6\,mJ/cm$^2$.
-The contrasted behaviors can be understood by considering a two-dimensional PES, where the strongly driven $A_{1g}$ oscillation leads to a temporal fluctuation of the PES along the $E_g$ coordinate and thereby to a loss in the $E_g$ oscillation coherence at high fluences.
+Bismuth, with its rhombohedral crystalline structure and two Raman active phonon modes corresponding to the internal displacement ($A_{1g}$) and shear ($E_{g}$) ionic motions, offers an ideal target for the investigation of the non-equilibrium phonon-phonon and electron-phonon couplings.
+We investigate the $E_g$ phonon dynamics under intense photoexcitation by performing anisotropic transient reflectivity (TR) measurements on a 1-mm thick bismuth single crystal at 11 K. The amplitude of coherent $E_g$ phonon is found to increase with incident pump fluence up to 10\,mJ/cm$^2$ and then turns to an apparent decrease.
+This behavior is in stark contrast to the amplitude of the $A_{1g}$ phonon in standard TR measurements, which increases monotonically up to 20\,mJ/cm$^2$ and then saturates.
+The contrasted behaviors of the two phonon modes can be interpreted in terms of the strong coupling of the $E_g$ oscillation with large-amplitude $A_{1g}$ displacement on a highly excited electronic state, where dynamic fluctuation of the vibrational potential would lead to a quick loss in the $E_g$ vibrational coherence.
+Unlike the previous studies on thin Bi films on substrates we observe no sign of a transition to a high-symmetry phase but a sign of partial damage of the crystalline surface at 28\,mJ/cm$^2$, possibly due to less efficient cooling at the surface of a bulk crystal.